mattischrome/console-blog/content/posts/moonrise-kingdom-a-short-review/index.md

 - Twelve
 - Moonrise Kingdom
 title: 'Moonrise Kingdom: A Short Review'
-heroImage: ../../assets/images/defaultHero.jpg
-description: Tonight I avoided the first half of the football along with my friend Albert Jan and we went to
 ---
 Tonight I avoided the first half of the football along with my friend Albert Jan and we went to watch “Moonrise Kingdom” at the wonderful Everyman cinema in Hampstead.
 It was a real treat in every sense.
 To start with, the Everyman is a lovely cinema.
 It is quite expensive but you do get what you pay for: a comfortable seat in a great theatre and the chance to watch more than just the latest blockbusters (though it shows those too).
 I think it was the only cinema in my area that was showing _Moonrise Kingdom_, though it has been out for a while now.